De Haas-van Alphen effect and quantum oscillations as a function of temperature in correlated insulators: Temperature dependence

 Let us now discuss temperature dependence of the amplitude of the dHvA oscillations.
-The non-linear equation at finite temperature is given in Eq. (\ref{EqHyb}), where the temperature is in the Fermi-Dirac distribution functions.
-With all the technical steps presented in the SM \cite{SM} to the paper, we here breifly outline the steps.
-Eq. (\ref{EqHyb}) is modified to the presence of the magnetic field, summation over the Landau levels is performed again with the help of the Poisson summation formula Eq. (\ref{Poisson}).
-The non-oscillating in magnetic field terms are barely changed at finite temperatures.
-However, the terms which result in dHvA effect are drastically modified by the non-zero temperature.
-The distribution functions introduce residues, and it turns out it is convenient to integrate over the Poisson variable by introducing a contour which embraces certain residues which ensure convergence, such that the integral over the Poisson variable is reduced to the sum over the residues.
-Then the sum over the residues is calculated by using the Poisson summation formula Eq. (\ref{Poisson}) for the second time.
-As a result of the summation an oscillation with the inverse temperature of the hybrdization appears.
-Then the obtained solution for the hybridization Eq. (\ref{solution1}) at zero temperature gets updated in accord with the mentioned steps as
+The non-linear equation at finite temperature is given in Eq. (\ref{EqHyb}), where the temperature $T$ is in the Fermi-Dirac distribution functions ${\cal F}_{x} = \tanh\left( \frac{x}{2T} \right)$.
+With all the technical steps presented in the Appendix \ref{sectionD} to the paper, we here briefly outline the steps.
+Summation over the Landau levels in Eq. (\ref{EqHyb}) is performed with the help of the Poisson summation formula Eq. (\ref{Poisson}), and the equation is rewritten as